-Stocks seek direction ahead of September jobs report
+Stocks seek direction after big jobs miss

-U.S. stock futures were little changed Friday morning as traders awaited the release of the September jobs report after the Senate passed a short-term increase to the debt limit.
+U.S. stock futures were little changed Friday morning after the September jobs data fell short of estimates and after the Senate passed a short-term increase to the debt limit.

-Late Thursday, the Senate passed a measure that would raise the debt ceiling by $480 billion, giving the Treasury enough money to pay bills until Dec.
+and late Thursday, the Senate passed a measure that would raise the debt ceiling by $480 billion, giving the Treasury enough money to pay bills until Dec.
 3. A House vote is expected in the coming days.

 SENATE VOTES TO LIFT DEBT CEILING BY $480 BILLION

-Meanwhile, the September jobs report, due out at 8:30 a.m.
-ET, is expected to show the U.S. economy added 500,000 jobs last month as the unemployment rate slipped to 5.1%.
-In August, there were 235,000 jobs gained.

-Ahead of the report, the 10-year yield ticked up 1 basis point to 1.58% and was on track to close at a six-month high.
+Following the report, the 10-year yield held at 1.568% and remains on track to close at a six-month high.

 In stocks, Vaxart Inc.’s oral COVID-19 vaccine candidate reduces airborne transmission of the virus in animal model, according to a study led by Duke University.
 Shares of fellow vaccine makers, including Moderna Inc., took the news in stride.